meltyourface/blank/posts/Goddesses/The-Golden-Ritual-Invoking-Freyjas-Blessings/index.md

 ## The Golden Ritual of Freyja

-Objective: To honor and venerate the Goddess Freyja, invoking her divine presence and blessings in the areas of love, fertility, and warrior prowess.
+**Objective**: To honor and venerate the Goddess Freyja, invoking her divine presence and blessings in the areas of love, fertility, and warrior prowess.

 Elements & Associative Symbols:
 1. Amber: Signifying Freyja's connection to the sun, warmth, and light